 The remaining Cunard fleet continued to sail on an altered schedule, to try and make as much money as possible for the line.
 In 1997 Cunard Countess and Cunard Crown Dynasty were sold to Mediterranean shipping interests.

-Vistafjord and the rest of the Cunard fleet (along with parent, Trafalgar House) were finally sold to Kvaerner Shipbuilders Co. in late 1996.
+Vistafjord and the rest of the Cunard fleet were sold to Kvaerner Shipbuilders Co. in late 1996.

 Vistafjord continued to cruise as a 5 star ship, but by early 1998, she and the rest of the fleet were in desperate need of a refit.
-Kvaerner would not commit to maintain the fleet and the question of selling or scrapping the fleet was brought up several times at Kvaerner board meetings.
-However, this option was less appealing than a resale of Cunard.
+Kvaerner were unable to maintain the fleet and the question of selling or scrapping the fleet was a possibility.
+However, this option was less appealing than a resale of Cunard Line.

-Finally in April 1998, the Carnival Corporation bought the Cunard Line.
-Carnival merged Cunard with their Seabourn Cruises to form "Cunard Line Ltd" and put the newly formed line under the direction of Larry Pimintel (as President of the newly founded line).
+In April 1998, the Carnival Corporation bought the Cunard Line.
+Carnival merged Cunard with Seabourn Cruises which they already held a controlling interest in, to form "Cunard Line Ltd".
+Carnival put the newly formed line under the direction of Larry Pimintel, as President and COO.

-As Cunard's Caronia, the ship enjoyed ongoing support from her loyal client base (many of whom had followed her from her days as Vistafjord) until, in 2003, it was announced she had been sold.
+As Caronia, the ship enjoyed ongoing support from her loyal client base (many of whom had followed her from her days as Vistafjord).
+In 2003, it was announced she had been sold to Saga Cruies.
 Caronia departed from Cunard service in late 2004.
 She was originally intended to leave as the Queen Victoria was to enter service, but due to that ship's late arrival, there was a significant gap left by her departure.
-She was sold to Saga Cruises (UK) and joined Saga Rose (Ex.
-Sagafjord) to become the Saga Ruby.